 What he discovered, again challenged Aristotle.
 Aristotle said that our solar system was Earth centered.
 The sun and other planets revolved around the Earth.

 What Galileo observed through his telescope made him realize that Aristotle was wrong.
-The sun was at the center of our solar system and the earth, like the other planets, revolved around the it.
+The sun was at the center of our solar system and the earth, like the other planets, revolved around it.

 Unfortunately, disputing Aristotle again won him no fans.
 And finally landed him under house arrest for the remainder of his life.